 He not only continually writes books on the topics of wellness and intermittent fasting, but he also founded Bulletproof® Coffee, hosts the Biohacking Conference each year, and founded Upgrade Labs, the world's first Biohacking facility.

 You can also see Dave Asprey wearing his own ARK Crystal pendant during interviews.

-When he's not doing all of this, he also hosts the Bulletproof Podcast, interviewing health and wellness experts, changemakers, and biohackers.
+When he's not doing all of this, he also hosts the Human Upgrade Podcasts, interviewing health and wellness experts, changemakers, and biohackers.